sharmaroshan/Europe-Political-Data-Analysis/README.md

   Eastern Europe

 In 1949 the Council of Europe was founded, following a speech by Sir Winston Churchill, with the idea of unifying Europe to achieve common goals.
 It includes all European states except for Belarus, Kazakhstan and Vatican City.
 Further European integration by some states led to the formation of the European Union (EU), a separate political entity that lies between a confederation and a federation.[12]
 The EU originated in Western Europe but has been expanding eastward since the fall of the Soviet Union in 1991.
 The currency of most countries of the European Union, the euro, is the most commonly used among Europeans; and the EU's Schengen Area abolishes border and immigration controls among most of its member states.

+Thank you for Visiting.
+Please feel free to fork and star.